David Hensley Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Rays pitching staff ranks seventh in the league.
+- The 9.3 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in the league.

-- The Rays have the first-ranked team ERA among all league pitching staffs (2.72).
+- The Rays have the first-ranked team ERA across all league pitching staffs (2.82).

-- Rays pitchers combine to allow the first-fewest home runs in baseball (14 total, 0.6 per game).
+- The Rays surrender the fewest home runs in baseball (14 total, 0.6 per game).

-- Rasmussen makes the start for the Rays, his fifth of the season.
-He is 3-1 with a 2.01 ERA and 26 strikeouts through 22 1/3 innings pitched.
+- Faucher (0-0) pitches for the Rays to make his third start this season.

-- His most recent appearance was on Wednesday against the Cincinnati Reds, when the righty went five scoreless innings while allowing three hits.
+- In his last time out on Friday, the right-hander tossed two innings against the Chicago White Sox, allowing three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.